 Then the Z7 started shipping, with mechanical shutter the default.
 I started seeing fuzzy pictures.
 I protested.
 Some folks said I was full of it.

 Sigh.
 Time to repeat an old, old test, but this time with the Z7.

 I mounted a CV 125 mm f/2.5 F-mount lens to the Z7 with the FTZ adapter.
 I put the camera in portrait orientation on a light Gitzo tripod with the center pole extended.
-I aimed it at a slanted edge target;
+I aimed it at a slanted edge target with IBIS off;

 I focused and made 32 exposures 3 seconds apart using the built-in intervalometer with the electronic shutter (ES), EFCS, and the fully-mechanical shutter.
 I developed the images in dcraw and computed the MTF50 values in cycles per pixel.
 Then I computed the average and standard deviation for all three shutter modes.
 Here are the averages (aka mu values), and the average plus one standard deviation (mu + sigma) and the average minus one standard deviation (mu – sigma) values.

 There’s an error in the caption.
 The shutter speed was actually 1/50 second.

 There is hardly any difference between the electronic shutter and EFCS cases.
 If the intervalometer had been set much faster, there would have been.
 But look at the mechanical shutter numbers!
 They’re awful.

 I did kinda stack the deck here.
 Portrait mode makes the shutter shock more apparent, and the light, fully-extended tripod is not the most stable thing around.